The Sheffield School of Accounting Research

 Tony Lowe had already started to challenge some of the underlying assumptions of accounting in his main research area of management accounting and control before he joined the University of Sheffield.
-The dominant idea in the field theorised that resources are obtained and used effectively and efficiently in the accomplishment of an organisation’s objectives.
-However, Tony Lowe’s work in the area included a systemic understanding of organisations in which decisions were studied in their actual context to provide a recognition of different interests, biases and counter biases that influenced actual use of resources in ways different to that suggested by dominant ideas.
+Lowe’s work challenged this economics-orientation by offering a systemic understanding of organisations in which decisions were studied in their actual context to produce a recognition of different interests, biases and challenges that influenced actual use of resources.
 This opened up new avenues of academic research and led to the establishment of the Management Control Association.
 This organisation continues to thrive today and organises regular meetings and conferences.

 As the original Sheffield School moved on to other institutions, their influence spread and coalesced with those with similar interests elsewhere.
-The alliance of such interests led to the development of an alternative accounting academic superstructure of conferences and journals that are considered of at least equal standing to the conventional ones.
-These include the Interdisciplinary Perspectives on Accounting Conference, the Asia-Pacific Interdisciplinary Research in Accounting Conference and the Critical Perspectives on Accounting Conference that are each held triennially in Europe, Australasia and North America respectively to provide a rolling series of an annual alternative conference and the establishment of internationally leading journals, such as Accounting, Auditing and Accountability Journal and Critical Perspectives on Accounting.
+The alliance of such interests led to the development of an alternative accounting academic superstructure of conferences and journals.
+These include the Interdisciplinary Perspectives on Accounting Conference, the Asia-Pacific Interdisciplinary Research in Accounting Conference and the Critical Perspectives on Accounting Conference that are each held triennially in Europe, Australasia and North America respectively to provide a rolling series of annual alternative conferences.
+It also led to the establishment of internationally leading journals, such as Accounting, Auditing and Accountability Journal and Critical Perspectives on Accounting.